dhramijo/super-duper-drive-cloud-storage-web-application/README.md

 return hashedPassword;
 ```

 For storing credentials in the main part of the application, we can't hash passwords because it's a one-way operation.
 The user needs access to the unhashed password, after all!
-So instead, you should encrypt the passwords.
-Your tech lead provided you with a class called `EncryptionService` that can encrypt and decrypt passwords.
+So instead, you should encrypt the passwords. `EncryptionService` class can encrypt and decrypt passwords.
 When a user adds new credentials, encrypt the password before storing it in the database.
 When the user views those credentials, decrypt the password before displaying it.
 Here's a little code snippet on how to use `EncryptionService`:

 ```
 SecureRandom random = new SecureRandom();